How Far Is Florida from Ohio by Plane? An Easy Travel Guide

 Q. How long is the flight from Ohio to Florida?

-A. Most direct flights from Ohio to Florida take between 1 hour 55 minutes and 2 hours 35 minutes, depending on your specific departure and arrival airports.
+A. Most direct flights from Ohio to Florida take between 1 hour 55 minutes and 2 hours 35 minutes, depending on your departure and arrival airports.
+Columbus to Tampa is one of the shortest routes, while Cleveland to Miami sits at the longer end.

 Q. What is the closest Florida airport to Ohio?

-A. Jacksonville (JAX) in northern Florida is the closest Florida airport to Ohio with roughly 800 to 900 air miles from most Ohio cities.
+A. Jacksonville (JAX) in northern Florida is the closest major Florida airport to Ohio, sitting roughly 720 to 850 air miles from most Ohio cities.
+It’s often the cheapest landing point if you don’t need to be in Orlando or South Florida.

 Q. What is the cheapest Ohio airport to fly to Florida from?

-A. Cincinnati/Northern Kentucky (CVG) consistently offers the most competitive fares to Florida, particularly on low-cost carriers like Allegiant and Frontier.
+A. Cincinnati/Northern Kentucky (CVG) consistently offers the lowest fares to Florida, especially on low-cost carriers like Allegiant and Frontier.
+One-way tickets often drop below $60 during off-peak weeks.

 Q. What is the best time of year to fly from Ohio to Florida?

-A. The best time to fly from Ohio to Florida for value and weather is October through November and mid-April through May.
-You get warm Florida weather, lower fares than peak winter season, and far fewer crowds at theme parks and beaches.
+A. The best time to fly from Ohio to Florida is October through November and mid-April through May.
+You get warm Florida weather, lower fares than peak season, and far fewer crowds at theme parks and beaches.
 January through March is the most expensive and busiest window of the year.

 The Bottom Line